awsdocs/aws-cloud9-user-guide/doc_source/change-environment.md

      + You cannot change **Type** or **Environment ARN**\.
      + For **Permissions** or **Number of members**, see [Change the Access Role of an Environment Member](share-environment.md#share-environment-change-access), [Remove Your User](share-environment.md#share-environment-change-access), [Invite an IAM User](share-environment.md#share-environment-invite-user), and [Remove Another Environment Member](share-environment.md#share-environment-delete-member)\.

-If your environment is not displayed in the console, try doing one or more of the following actions to try to display it\.
+If your environment isn't displayed in the console, try doing one or more of the following actions to have it be displayed\.
 + In the side navigation bar, choose one or more of the following\.
   + Choose **Your environments** to display all environments that your AWS entity owns within the selected AWS Region and AWS account\.
   + Choose **Shared with you** to display all environments your AWS entity has been invited to within the selected AWS Region and AWS account\.